Atlantic Health System

 Atlantic Health System serves more than half of the state of New Jersey, including 11 counties and 4.9 million people.
 Its medical centers have a combined total of 1,860 licensed beds and 4,796 affiliated physicians that provide a wide array of health care services.
-With more than 340 medical residents and several allied health certificate programs, Atlantic Health System trains New Jersey's future health care professionals and provides the most comprehensive services in the region.

 The company has been ranked on the FORTUNE 100 Great Place to Work list 13 years in a row.
 Atlantic Health System also includes the best hospital in New Jersey, Morristown Medical Center, according to both US News & World Report and Newsweek.

-The president and chief executive of Atlantic Health System is Brian A. Gragnolati, a former Chairman of the Board of Trustees of the American Hospital Association.
+The president and chief executive of Atlantic Health System is Saad Ehtisham.

 History

-25th Anniversary

 Atlantic Health System was founded in 1996 through the merger of Morristown Memorial Hospital, Overlook Hospital, Mountainside Hospital, and soon after, the General Hospital Center at Passaic.
-Over the next quarter century, Atlantic Health System evolved to meet the expanding needs of the 11 counties and 4.9 million people it serves.
-Including Morristown Medical Center, Overlook Medical Center and Goryeb Children’s Hospital, Atlantic Health System grew to include Newton Medical Center (2011), Chilton Medical Center (2014) and Hackettstown Medical Center (2016), along with the new Atlantic Rehabilitation Institute (2019), new partnership with CentraState Health System (2021), and longstanding alliance with Hunterdon Healthcare (2014).
+Over the next quarter century, Atlantic Health System grew to include Morristown Medical Center, Overlook Medical Center and Goryeb Children’s Hospital.
+It added Newton Medical Center in 2011, Chilton Medical Center in 2014 and Hackettstown Medical Center in 2016, along with the new Atlantic Rehabilitation Institute (2019), new partnership with CentraState Health System (2021), and longstanding alliance with Hunterdon Healthcare (2014).

-CentraState acquisition

 On October 22, 2020, officials from Atlantic Health System announced that they were acquiring a 51% stake in Freehold based CentraState Healthcare System.
 As a part of the deal, CentraState will continue to govern themselves while Atlantic Health System has committed to invest $135 million into the hospital.

-Medicare overbilling allegations

-On June 21, 2012, the U.S. Department of Justice announced that AHS Hospital Corp., Atlantic Health System Inc., and Overlook Hospital agreed to pay the United States $8,999,999 to settle allegations that they violated the False Claims Act by allegedly overbilling Medicare.
-The settlement was part of the Health Care Fraud Prevention and Enforcement Action Team (HEAT) initiative.
-The settlement resolved allegations that Overlook Hospital, owned and operated by AHS Hospital Corporation, and Atlantic Health Systems Inc., overbilled Medicare for patients who were treated on an inpatient basis when they should have been treated as either observation patients or on an outpatient basis.
+Atlantic Health and Saint Peter’s University Hospital in New Brunswick signed a letter of intent in January 2024 to establish a strategic partnership.